squaremo/rabbit.js/README.md

 determined by round-robin at <y>.
 PUSH sockets are writable only, and PULL sockets are readable only.

-**REQ**uest / **REP**ly: a REQ socket sends each message to one of its connections, and receives replies in turn; a REP socket receives a share of the messages sent to each <y> to which it is connected, and must send a reply in turn.
+**REQ**uest / **REP**ly: a REQ socket sends each message to one of its connections, and receives replies in turn; a REP socket receives a share of the messages sent to each <y> to which it is connected, and must send a reply for each, in the order they come in.
 REQ and REP sockets are both readable and writable.

 ## Using with servers